 Let’s wrap up

 If you’re going to commit to creating blog posts, expect each post to take at least 3 hours to write.
-And if you want to produce something with real depth and lasting value, prepare for it to take much longer than that – I often take 6 or more hours to put my content together.
+And if you want to produce something with real depth and lasting value, prepare for it to take much longer than that – I often take 6–8 hours to put my content together.

 Remember that there are a lot of terrible blog posts out there, so don’t add to them by rushing the creation of your own content.
-Take your time, do it right, and if you need a hand then get in touch.
+Take your time and do it right.

 Subscribe for tips